gvwilson/sensibleadventures/nardica/nardica.md

-Iffy had hoped that Wales would bring out his toolboxes---she was itching to examine their contents in detail---but instead, he studied the hacked-off ends of the backstay cable with a simple hand-held magnifying glass.
+Iffy had hoped that Wales would bring out his toolboxes---she was itching to examine their contents in detail---but instead, he studied the hacked-off ends of the backstay cable with a simple hand-held magnifier that highlighted the worse of the damage with garish reds and yellows.
 Iffy wanted to tell him that the damage wasn't her fault, but she bit back her words.
-There was no way she could tell him that without saying that it had been Uncle Jack, and as much as she wanted to impress him, no self-respecting sailor would point a finger at her own captain in front of a passenger.
+There was no way she could tell him that without saying that it had been Uncle Jack, and as much as she wanted him to think well of her as a mechanic, no self-respecting sailor would point a finger at her own captain in front of a passenger.

 "All right,"
 Wales said,
-slipping the magnifying glass back into one of the many pockets that his coat seemed to be made of.
+slipping the magnifier back into one of the many pockets in his coat.
 "What's the plan:
 splice, clamp, strap, or weld?"